If you’re planning to put this year’s Christmas shopping on your new credit card, here’s how to make sure it arrives on time.

 |Westpac||10 minutes||60 seconds||5 to 10 business days|

-The above time frames are only estimates, and can be shortened or drawn out depending on certain factors of your application.
-You can help speed up this process by making sure that you meet all the card’s eligibility requirements and by organising all the necessary documents before you apply:
+The above time frames are only estimates, and can be shortened or drawn out depending on your application.
+You can help speed up this process by making sure that you meet all the card’s eligibility requirements and by organising all the necessary documents before you apply.
+The specific eligibility requirements will also vary from card to card, but you can compare some of the standard criteria you'll need to meet below:

 - Age.
 Applicants must usually be at least 18 years of age.